Need-Based Tuition Grant

 Special Scholarship Opportunities

-Stanford Summer Session is excited to offer a full-scholarship opportunity for military veterans in their first two years of study who are headed towards a four-year degree or beyond.
+Stanford Summer Session offers a full-scholarship opportunity for military veterans in their first two years of study who are headed towards a four-year degree or beyond.
 The Stanford Veteran Accelerator program partners with you to build on your significant experience and further develop important academic skills needed to thrive at a four-year institution.
-The scholarship program will cover all expenses, including tuition and fees, housing in one of our residence halls, a 19-meal-per-week dining plan, and a $400 book stipend.
+The scholarship program will cover all expenses, including tuition and fees, housing in one of our residence halls, a 19-meal-per-week dining plan, and a $500 book stipend.